A SLOPPY AND LAZY TRIAL JUDGE

 You have to appreciate the careful prose of an appellate court.
 Today’s case was brought in 1999, but was still sputtering along eight years later.
 The Rhode Island Supreme Court thought it knew why.

 After a few pointed comparisons of the case to Jarndyce v.
-Jarndyce, the Supreme Court wondered what the Dickens was going on.
-The trial court took its time writing a decision — about five years — leading the Supreme Court to mention in a note, “We are mindful of the inordinate delay of the decision of the trial justice, which this Court does not favor.”
+Jarndyce, the Supreme Court asked the trial court what the Dickens was going on.
+The trial judge took his dear sweet time writing a decision — about five years — leading the Supreme Court to mention in a note, “We are mindful of the inordinate delay of the decision of the trial justice, which this Court does not favor.”

 So after eight years, the case landed back in the trial court’s lap.
-Maybe the owners will settle or all die, or Rhode Island will be devoured by an tsunami, or the court will be consumed by an angry dragon … anything that will spare this poor trial judge from having to do his duty.
-We can only hope.
+Maybe the judge was waiting for the owners to tire of it all and settle, or to die or move to Florida… or for Rhode Island to be swallowed by the rising seas, or be consumed by an angry dragon… anything that would spare this poor trial judge from having to do his duty.

 Nardone v.
 Ritacco, 936 A.2d 200 (Sup.Ct.
 R.I., Dec.
 3, 2007).
 Nardone’s property bordered Lawton Foster Road.
 Ritacco owned an adjacent parcel of land behind Nardone’s property, with no frontage on Lawton Foster Road.
 In 1965, Nardone’s predecessor-in-interest, Ralph C. James, Sr., granted Ritacco a 50-foot right-of-way along the northern boundary line of what is now Nardone’s property.
 The right-of-way for ingress from and egress to Lawton Foster Road, has been the subject of many years of litigation.